tomthestrom/fe-mentor-photosnap/README.md

 ### What I learned

 I've had the chance to play with CSS grid and ExpressJS framework.
 It was really useful to use EJS to display the data that was coming from the mocks I put in the folder named *config*.
 The most challenging part was coming back to this project after over 6 weeks.
-In some parts - notably the container elements for the components and some component's CSS architecture could have been done better, but I wanted to move on to the next project. :)
+In some parts - notably the container elements for the components and some component's CSS architecture could have been done better, which I realised down the road, but I wanted to move on to the next project. :)

 ### Continued development